 The V-Series started in 2004 with the CTS-V, which packed a 5.7-liter LS6 V-8 mated to a 6-speed Tremec manual transmission.
 The CTS-V borrowed its powertrain from the outgoing C5 Chevrolet Corvette Z06.
-Next came the XLR-V and STS-V. The ATS-V rolled out in 2016 and ends production this year.
-The limited-production 2019 CT6-V was announced last year and quickly sold out, and order banks are now open for the 2020 model year.
+Next came the XLR-V and STS-V. The ATS-V rolled out in 2016 and ended production last year.
+The limited-production 2019 CT6-V was announced in 2018 and quickly sold out, and order banks are now open for the 2020 model year.

 The ATS-V’s twin-turbo V-6 engine produced 464 horsepower and 445 pound feet of torque through a manual or automatic transmission.
 You could order your ATS-V in coupe and sedan form.
-These numbers may make the new CTS-V seem underpowered, though the new car offers an AWD option and new technology such as Super Cruise.
+These numbers may make the new CT4-V seem underpowered, though the new car offers an AWD option and new technology such as Super Cruise.

 Time will tell how the new V-Series will perform, and we’re hopeful that the prototypes rolled out at the Detroit Grand Prix will take us by surprise.

 Production of the CT4 is taking place at GM’s Lansing Grand River facility in Michigan.